 Improves: Depth and breadth of learning, problem-solving, critical thinking, and creativity

-Meta-cognition and inquiry: Metacognition is thinking about thinking.
+Meta-cognition, language, and inquiry: Metacognition is thinking about thinking.
 Mental manipulations, Mental models, metaphors, etc. are all elements of meta-cognition.
 Inquiry is related, but not so closely.
 Inquiry involves asking questions, discovering answers, taking on new perspectives, updating information, snowballing around a topic, and tackling hidden assumptions and restraints.
 This process can help to optimize an idea and explore it with more depth.

 Improves: Depth and breadth of learning, problem-solving, critical thinking, and creativity